-The oil and gas industry continues to be a hotbed of innovation, with activity driven by the need for efficient production, safety, cost control and improving the long-term sustainability of operations.
+The oil and gas industry continues to be a hotbed of patent innovation.
+Activity is driven by the need for efficient production, safety, cost control and improving the long-term sustainability of operations.
 Digital technologies are playing a transformative role in meeting these objectives.
-This is characterised by the growing importance of technologies such as artificial intelligence, cloud computing, internet of things, and robotics, within the industry.
-In the last three years alone, there have been over 534,000 patents filed and granted in the oil & gas industry, according to GlobalData’s report on Robotics in Oil & Gas: Inspection robots.
+This is characterized by the growing importance of technologies such as artificial intelligence, cloud computing, internet of things, and robotics, within the industry.
+In the last three years alone, there have been over 523,000 patents filed and granted in the oil & gas industry, according to GlobalData’s report on Robotics in oil & gas: inspection robots.
+Buy the report here.

 Inspection robots is a key innovation area in robotics